zpincus/IOTool/README.md

 AVR and Arduino Pin Names
 -------------------------
 A compile-time option chooses between the AVR and Arduino pin names listed below.
-If -DARDUINO\_PIN\_NAMES is added to the CC_FLAGS line in the Makefile, then the Arduino names will be used.
+If the `ARD_PINS` line is uncommented in the Makefile, then the Arduino pin names will be used.
 Otherwise the AVR names are default.

     AVR   Arduino   Comment on Arduino Pin
     B0    SS        Also Receive LED (Not connected to a pin on Leonardo)